Using packages

 Note that this deactivation should be temporary.
 SELinux should be reenabled after installation for security reasons.

-SELinux is not installed on Debian 11 and 12, continue.
+SELinux is not installed on Debian 12, continue.

 Configure or disable the firewall